kovidgoyal/calibre/src/calibre/manual/viewer.rst

 More advanced customization can be achieved by the User Stylesheet setting.
 This is a stylesheet you can set that will be applied to every book.
 Using it you can do things like have white text on a black background, change paragraph styles, text justification, etc.
-For examples if custom stylesheets used by |app|'s users, see `http://www.mobileread.com/forums/showthread.php?t=51500`_.
+For examples if custom stylesheets used by |app|'s users, see `the forums <http://www.mobileread.com/forums/showthread.php?t=51500>`_.

 Dictionary lookup
 -------------------